 Geyser sounds can be a fascinating part of a visit.
 Grand Geyser, for one, begins its eruption with an underground roar and continues with the loud whoosh of powerfully ejected water.
 Or catch an eruption of Tilt Geyser, which ends with a suck and a gurgle as its water disappears back into the ground.

-The bark of a coyote is common during Yellowstone’s evenings.
+The sound of a coyote’s bark is common during Yellowstone’s evenings.
 Some fortunate visitors are also hearing wolves howl—a free and eerie sound unlike any other.

 What smells does Yellowstone provide?